-Pay for all other staff including middle leaders and those eligible to be paid on the upper pay range are reviewed annually by the Head Teacher and those eligible for incremental progression have their performance reviewed by the Head Teacher, who reports pay progression recommendations to the Governing Body Curriculum & Staffing Sub-Committee.
+The Head Teacher conducts performance development reviews for senior staff.
+Performance development reviews for all other staff are conducted by the appropriate line manager.
+Pay for all staff including middle leaders and those eligible to be paid on the upper pay range is reviewed annually by the Head Teacher.
+The Head Teacher reports progress on objectives and pay progression recommendations to the Governing Body Curriculum & Staffing Sub-Committee.